Protecting Your Digital Assets: Tips for Individuals

 Staying Vigilant

 Education is as important as technology.
 Regularly update software, verify URLs before entering keys, and be cautious of unsolicited requests.
-Awareness significantly reduces the chance of falling victim to scams.
+Awareness significantly reduces the chance of falling victim to illegal deception schemes.

 The Role of Regulation